SpinQ: Compilation strategies for scalable spin-qubit architectures: SpinQ -- the first native compilation framework for scalable spin-qubit architectures

-\textbf{Gate overhead}.
 One commonly used metric to evaluate the performance of a mapper and its underlying architecture is gate overhead.
 We calculate it as the percentage relation of additional gates inserted by the mapper to the number of gates after decomposition.
 We do not count decomposition gate overhead as it is always proportional to the number of gates.
 Getting a clear view of the various sources of gate overhead will help to form useful insights.
-Note that, unlike superconducting architectures where gate overhead results from routing instructions (i.e. SWAP gates) for performing two-qubit gates, in the crossbar, it can be caused by single-qubit gates as well.
-The main sources of gate overhead are the following:
+Therefore, the main sources of gate overhead are the following: